 While using SplineFlow, the total runtime depends on (a) creating B-splines, (b) sampling values and derivatives from B-splines, and (c) forward-backward passes for each epoch.
 Consider a total of $N$ trajectories of dimensionality $D$, each with $n$ observations in total, interpolated with B-splines of order $m$, and let $Q$ be the number of sampling queries made to calculate conditional velocities and values.
 Let total epochs be $T$ and let $F$ be the average time taken for each forward-backward pass while training on the regression objective for a batch size $B$.

-\shortsection{Complexity for B-spline construction} For every trajectory, for each observation $i$ we need to recursively create $m$ spline bases, and each interval $t \in[t_{i}, t_{i+1})$, we have $m$ bases from neigbouring observations to add.
+For every trajectory, for each observation $i$, we need to recursively create $m$ spline bases, and for each interval $t \in[t_{i}, t_{i+1})$, we have $m$ bases from neighboring observations to add.
 And since we do this separately for each dimension $D$, the cost comes out as $\mathcal{O}(NDnm^{2})$.

-\shortsection{Complexity for sampling from B-splines} For every $Q$ queries we evaluate from the B-spline construction (for conditional entities), for every trajectory, we again sum over $m$ bases for each query, thus bringing the cost to $\mathcal{O}(2 \times NQDm)$, together for $x_{t}$ and $v_{t}$.

-\shortsection{Total Time Complexity} The complexity for calculating precomputed conditional paths and velocities is thus $\mathcal{O}(NDm(nm+Q))$.
+For every $Q$ queries we evaluate from the B-spline construction (for conditional entities), for every trajectory, we again sum over $m$ bases for each query, thus bringing the cost to $\mathcal{O}(2 \times NQDm)$, together for $x_{t}$ and $v_{t}$.
+The complexity for calculating precomputed conditional paths and velocities is thus $\mathcal{O}(NDm(nm+Q))$.
 These precomputed entities are then passed along the training algorithm, with a total time of $\mathcal{O}(TF)$ per batch $B$ and $N/B$ dataloader passes per epoch.
-Thus the total complexity comes out to be $\mathcal{O}(NDm(nm+Q)+TF \times (N/B))$.
+Thus, the total complexity of SplineFlow comes out to be $\mathcal{O}(NDm(nm+Q)+TF \times (N/B))$.

-We also ran runtime experiments with baselines and SplineFlow ($m=3$) on the smallest-dimensional Exponential Decay dataset ($d=1$) and the largest-dimensional HopperPhysics dataset ($d=14$) for comparison.
+We also run experiments to compare SplineFlow ($m=3$) with baselines on the smallest Exponential Decay dataset ($d=1$) and the largest HopperPhysics dataset ($d=14$).
 Figure~\ref{fig:runtime_comparison_all} demonstrates significant advantages of simulation-free methods in terms of total runtime.
 LatentODE, owing to its encoder-decoder architecture, has a higher runtime than NeuralODE.
 Whereas from Figure~\ref{fig:runtime_comparison_fm_methods}, we can see that for Exponential Decay $d=1$, both TFM and SplineFlow have almost identical runtime.
 For HopperPhysics, SplineFlow incurs about $3$ seconds of B-spline calculation overhead compared to the linear-interpolant calculation, as shown in Table~\ref{tab:preprocessing_time} below.
-However, it's important to note that this overhead is a one-time cost incurred before training begins and thus doesn't affect the overall training time.
+However, it's important to note that this overhead is a one-time cost incurred before training and thus does not affect the overall training time.